Joan Prather: Early years

 Prather's hometown is Dallas.
 Her father worked in real estate, and she said that her grandfather was the builder of the first shopping center in the world.
-Her parents divorced when she was 3 years old, and by 1979 he had had four wives and her mother had had three husbands.
+Her parents divorced when she was 3 years old, and by 1979 her father had had four wives and her mother had had three husbands.
 She lived with her mother until she entered high school, when she began living with her father and his wife.

 Career

-Prather debuted in a Dallas production of Under Milkwood and made commercials for products, including Adidas, Coca-Cola, Folgers, and Ivory Soap She rejected the role of the title character's wife on Welcome Back, Kotter because she considered it too dull and turned down portraying Allison MacKenzie on Return to Peyton Place because she "would go crazy" in that part.
+Prather debuted in a Dallas production of Under Milk Wood and made commercials for products, including Adidas, Coca-Cola, Folgers, and Ivory Soap She rejected the role of the title character's wife on Welcome Back, Kotter because she considered it too dull and turned down portraying Allison MacKenzie on Return to Peyton Place because she "would go crazy" in that part.
 Overall, she felt that television had "no creative license" and an actor "can get stuck into one cliched role".